-Table C-4 System attributes (continued) System Attributes Definition ConfigFile (system use only) Directory containing the configuration files.
+System Attributes Definition ConfigDiskState (system use only) State of configuration on the disk when the system joined the cluster.
+Type and dimension: integer-scalar Default: Not applicable ConfigFile (system use only) Directory containing the configuration files.
 Type and dimension: string-scalar Default: "/etc/VRTSvcs/conf/config" ConfigInfoCnt (system use only) The count of outstanding CONFIG_INFO messages the local node expects from a new membership message.
 This attribute is non-zero for the brief period during which new membership is processed.
 When the value returns to 0, the state of all nodes in the cluster is determined.
-Type and dimension: integer-scalar Default: Not applicable ConfigModDate (system use only) Last modification date of configuration when the system joined the cluster.
+Type and dimension: integer-scalar Default: Not applicable ConfigModDate (system use only) Last modification date of configuration when the system joiner the cluster.
 Type and dimension: integer-scalar Default: Not applicable CPUThresholdLevel (user-defined) Determines the threshold values for CPU utilization based on which various levels of logs are generated.
 The notification levels are Critical, Warning, Note, and Info, and the logs are stored in the file engine_A.log.
-If the Warning level is crossed, a notification is generated.
-The values are configurable at a system level in the cluster.
-For example, the administrator may set the value of CPUThresholdLevel as follows: CPUThresholdLevel={Critical=95, Warning=80, Note=75, Info=60} Type and dimension: integer-association Default: Critical=90, Warning=80, Note=70, Info=60 CPUUsage (system use only) This attribute is deprecated.
-VCS monitors system resources on startup.
+If the Warning level is crossed a notification is generated.
+The values are configurable at system level in the cluster.
+For example, the administrator may set the value of CPUThresholdLevel as follows: CPUThresholdLevel={Critical=95, Warning=80, Note=75 Info=60} Type and dimension: integer-association Default: Critical=90, Warning=80, Note=70, Info=60 CPUUsage (system use only) This attribute is deprecated.
+VCS monitors system resource on startup.
 CPUUsageMonitoring This attribute is deprecated.
-VCS monitors system resources on startup.
-CurrentLimits (system use only) System-maintained calculation of current value of Limits.
-CurrentLimits = Limits - (additive value of all service group Prerequisites).
-Type and dimension: integer-association Default: Not applicable
+VCS monitors system resource on startup.